-Our Corporate Plan - This is our main strategic document providing a framework for the delivery of our services and providing context for all the other strategies and plans that we have.
-The Corporate Plan for 2012-2016 is published and is available on the Council's website.
-Following the 2015 District Council elections an updated Corporate Plan which continues with the same overall direction of travel is being developed for the period 2015 to 2019.
+(a) Our Corporate Plan

+This is our main strategic document providing a framework for the delivery of our services and providing context for all the other strategies and plans that we have.
+The Corporate Plan for 2016-2020 is published and is available on the Council's website.
+The Council approved a new Corporate Plan in March 2016 which continues with the overall direction of travel as the previous version.

-The following strategic priorities have been identified in the 2012-2016 Corporate Plan:
+The following strategic priorities have been identified in the 2016-2020 Corporate Plan: